 Cars must be well maintained, regularly serviced, adequately insured, and covered by a current MOT certificate if the age of the car requires it.

 It is essential when carrying children in the car that Government guidance and laws in relation to seat belts and car seat standards are adhered to at all times.
-Please make sure you know what these are and that you meeting the requirements by going onto the Government website to check all the latest safety standards and legal requirements.
+Please make sure you know what these are and that you meeting the requirements by going onto the GOV.UK Website to check all the latest safety standards and legal requirements.

 If seat belts or child restraints are fitted in the rear of the car, it is the driver's legal responsibility to ensure that children under the age of 14 years use them.
 It is also the responsibility of the driver to ensure that passengers are carried safely and that the vehicle is not overloaded.
 It is against the law to smoke in a car with children under 18 on board.